 - Cut sponges in half to make them last twice as long.

 - Try using less laundry detergent.
 Unless your laundry is heavily soiled, a little soap can go a long way.
+In fact, some folks have found they don’t need any laundry detergent, as we explain in “Easy, Dirt-Cheap Ways to Make Laundry Detergent.”

 - Take bar soap out of its packaging and let it sit out for a couple of weeks to dry before you use it.
 Dry soap lasts longer.
 Get a soap dish that lets water drain away between uses.